 1. Once the field is lined up, the starter will signal the driver’s one to go.
 The green flag will be displayed on the next lap or at the starter's

-of judgment on the part of the flagman, are final and binding.
-The Flagman is in charge of the cars on the track while racing but he may receive
+exercise of judgment on the part of the flagman, are final and binding.
+The Flagman is in charge of the cars on the track while racing but he

 3. If you cause a situation that results in a yellow flag you will go to the rear of the field on first offense and on the second offense you will go

 4. Rough driving, intentional damage or injury to another participant, intentional flipping and/or ramming a car into the infield or crash wall,

 will be subject to penalty.

 5. No cars will be permitted to hot lap between events or during intermissions, without Pit Steward's / DOC’s permission.

 6. All cars must be neatly painted.
 Car numbers must be on both doors, roof and left rear corner and must be a minimum of 18” high on

 door and 24” high on roof.
 Numbers must be a minimum of 4” thick and of contrasting color of the car.
 No more than two numbers and one